PowerShell/ProjectMercury/README.md

 ## Privacy

-AIShell does not capture, collect, store, or process any personal data or personally identifiable information (PII).
+AI Shell does not capture, collect, store, or process any personal data or personally identifiable information (PII).
 All data interactions are limited to the scope of the functionality provided by the tool and do not involve any form of personal data collection.

-Some agents integrated with AIShell may collect telemetry data to improve performance, enhance user experience, or troubleshoot issues.
+Some agents integrated with AI Shell may collect telemetry data to improve performance, enhance user experience, or troubleshoot issues.
 We recommend that you refer to the individual agent’s README or documentation for more information on the telemetry practices and data collection policies for each agent.